 - A dry-erase board with markers, erasers, etc.

-You will be responsible for responsible for providing anything else you will need.
+You will be responsible for providing anything else you will need.
 If you need assistance with accommodations, you can e-mail us about that.
 If you need a Mac computer, you are better off bringing your own, though we have had some folks share their Macs in the past.

 Steps in the Submission Process